donaldlab/OSPREY3/doc/content/contributing/architecture/performance.md

 [ccd]: https://en.wikipedia.org/wiki/Coordinate_descent
 [embarassingly-parallel]: https://en.wikipedia.org/wiki/Embarrassingly_parallel

-The parllelization approach to energy calculation that has worked best for OSPREY so far is to run one minimization per Symmetric Multiprocessor (SM) on the GPU and rely heavily on the `syncthreads()` mechanism to allow us to mix parallel and serial code and handle temporal dependencies.
+The parallelization approach to energy calculation that has worked best for OSPREY so far is to run one minimization per streaming multiprocessor (SM) on the GPU and rely heavily on the `syncthreads()` mechanism to allow us to mix parallel and serial code and handle temporal dependencies.
 Modern GPUs typically have tens of SMs on-chip, so not only can OSPREY use the parallelism within a single minimization to saturate the SM hardware,